Thorin88/cs407-video-summarisation-public/README.md

 Contains our code for the web-based UI. `static/`, `templates/` and `main.py` make up the code for the web-based UI.

 The `2FPS_Videos` directory contains 2FPS versions of the original SumMe and TVSum Datasets.
 These videos are **not** the datasets our models train and evaluate on, we use a preprocessed dataset.
 These videos are included to offer the option of demonstrating raw, batch feature extraction using our code, as well as a bank of videos that the user could test our inference code on.
+When using the UI, please either use your own videos, or use the example videos in `frontend/backend/pipeline/custom_data/`.
+The videos in `2FPS_Videos/` **should not** be given as input to our UI as they are downsampled to 2FPS.
+This is explained more in the "Using the UI" section of `USER_GUIDE.md`.

 ### `frontend/backend/` ###